SFDO-Community-Sprints/GRMS-Documentation/docs/getting-started/index.md

 ---

 # Getting Started
-One-time setup to start using the mobile app:
+You will need to do a one-time setup in Salesforce and Heroku to start using the mobile app.